cerebral-legacy/cerebral-website/app/markdown/install.md

 ### The debugger

-You can install the Cerebral debugger form the [chrome store](https://chrome.google.com/webstore/detail/cerebral-debugger/ddefoknoniaeoikpgneklcbjlipfedbb).
+You can install the Cerebral debugger from the [chrome store](https://chrome.google.com/webstore/detail/cerebral-debugger/ddefoknoniaeoikpgneklcbjlipfedbb).